-Mars Pension Fund (hereinafter referred to as 'Mars Pension Fund', 'the Fund' or 'we') needs your personal data in order to provide its services.
+Stichting Mars Pensioenfonds (hereinafter referred to as 'Mars Pension Fund', 'the Fund' or 'we') needs your personal data in order to provide its services.
 The personal data we process depends on the capacity in which you use our services.
-If, for example, you contact the Fund, we will in any event process your contact details in order to communicate with you.
+If, for example, you contact the fund, we will in any event process your contact details in order to be able to communicate with you.
 If you visit our website, we will process your IP address.
-If you are a member of Mars Pension Fund, we will process your personal data in order to execute your pension scheme.
-Mars Pension fund considers it important that your personal data is handled carefully and that we treat it as confidential.
-That is why the fund has made agreements on how it will process your personal data.
+If you are a member of Mars Pensioenfonds, we will process your personal data in order to execute your pension scheme.
+Mars Pensioenfonds considers it important that your personal details are handled with care and that we treat them confidentially.
+This is why the fund has made agreements on how it will process your personal data.

 The processing of personal data concerns all the actions we may carry out with your personal data, from collection to destruction.
 The relevant agreements are set out in this Privacy Statement.
 In doing so, we comply with the General Data Protection Regulation (AVG).

-In the fund's Privacy Statement, you can read about your rights and how you can exercise them.
+The fund's Privacy Statement also explains which rights you have and how you can exercise them.
 In addition, you can read more about the protection and security of your personal data.